tanaya09/tanaya09.github.io/_pages/about.md

 <p style="text-align: justify; line-height: 1.6;">

-Hi, I’m Tanaya Pawar, a software engineer who loves turning ideas into systems that actually work.
+Hi, I’m Tanaya Pawar — a software engineer passionate about building intelligent, data-driven systems that solve real-world problems with clarity and impact.
-I’ve worked with startups and done academic projects, building everything from AI-driven tools to full-stack web apps that solve real-world problems.I’m especially drawn to the intersection of software, data, and impact, and I enjoy creating products that are both scalable and human-centered.
+I’ve worked with startups and on academic projects, developing everything from AI-powered tools to full-stack web applications that are both technically scalable and thoughtfully designed.
+I’m drawn to the intersection of software, data, and impact, where smart engineering meets real-world problem-solving.
+I enjoy crafting products that not only scale efficiently but also feel intuitive and human-centered.
 </p>

 <p style="text-align: justify; line-height: 1.6;">